 This time he is accompanied by Diego del Morao and El Piraña.

-Think about the artist that seems impossible to you someday come to play in Barcelona.
-Or think about that cult artist who doesn’t fit into any programming cycle.
+Think of that musician that seems impossible to you that someday will come to play in Barcelona.
+Or think of that cult artist who doesn’t fit into any programming cycle.
 Or think about that special show of a large artist in small format.
-Well, all this is Caprichos de Apolo.See More
+Well, all of this is Caprichos de Apolo.See More